xpack-dev-tools/cmake-xpack/README-BUILD.md

 (Docker containers
 for GNU/Linux and Windows or a custom folder for MacOS).

+There are two types of builds:

+- **local/native builds**, which use the tools available on the host machine; generally the binaries do not run on a different system distribution/version; intended mostly for development purposes;
+- **distribution builds**, which create the archives distributed as binaries; expected to run on most modern systems.

+This page documents the distribution builds.

+For native builds, see the `build-native.sh` script. (to be added)
 ## Repositories

 - `https://github.com/xpack-dev-tools/cmake-xpack.git` - the URL of the